Developing Impactful

 There is no denying the value of effective communication skills!
-With MyEducator’s communications resources, you can feel confident that you are giving your students a modern education with application‑focused learning opportunities.
+With MyEducator’s communications resources, you can feel confident that you are helping your students build real-world fluency with application‑focused learning opportunities.
 How do we do it?
 Students don’t just learn about communication, they also prove their learning!
 Up-to-date multimedia content, scenario-based auto-graded assessments, and application opportunities provide a turn-key solution that is proven to increase engagement and improve learning outcomes.

 This resource is an introduction to genealogy for history students interested in strengthening historical research and analytic expertise.
 Students will become adept at navigating record sets to find genealogically significant primary and secondary sources.
 From developing a research question to exploring the basics of DNA testing, this resource will utilize family history to equip students with skills and strategies that overcome research barriers.